 The Australian Government is keen to ensure its 5,000 spots are filled in the 2019/20 migration program year, which ends on 30 June 2020, so it is important that you get into the program while you can.

-If you are interested in coming to live in Australia and meet the high income threshold, the Global Talent Independent Visa Program is a great opportunity for
+If you are interested in coming to live in Australia and meet the high income threshold, the Global Talent Independent Visa Program is a great opportunity for highly skilled individuals to migrate to Australia.
+It’s easy to see why the program is so hot right now!

 If you think you might be eligible to apply for a GTI, take 5 minutes to complete our free online GTI assessment form.
+Our lawyers and registered migration agents will assess your eligibility and get back to you.

 The Australian Government’s Department of Home Affairs introduced a new program in 2019 to boost the movement of highly skilled individuals from around the world to Australia.